 A Buy Entry Signal Candlestick Pattern

 Most traders do not leverage the full potential of Candlestick Charts when trying to find stocks to trade.
 Often, they spend more time searching for a reversal or continuation pattern than they do putting on stock trades to make money.
 Your time is money spent whether you realize it or not.
-You are worth a dollar amount per hour, so every hour you are spending studying Candlestick Trading Patterns is costing you money.
+You are worth a certain dollar amount per hour, so every hour you are spending studying Candlestick Trading Patterns is costing you money.

-See chart example below.
+See the chart example below.

 Professional Traders who mostly use candlesticks have methods and processes that streamline their Candlestick Chart Analysis into a simple and reliable approach.

 Retail Traders need to learn how to simplify and consolidate tasks in order to make trading stocks easier and more enjoyable as well as more profitable.

 The first aspect of Candlestick Charts all traders need to accept is that most of what you have learned about candlesticks to this point is the reversal and continuation patterns for the Commodity Rice Exchange Market of ancient Japan.